-- 10. The Applicant must: - (a) repair, or pay the full costs associated with repairing, any public infrastructure that is damaged by the development; and - (b) relocate, or pay the full costs associated with relocating, any public infrastructure that needs to be relocated as a result of the development.
+- 10. The Proponent must: - (a) repair, or pay the full costs associated with repairing, any public infrastructure that is damaged by the project; and - (b) relocate, or pay the full costs associated with relocating, any public infrastructure that needs to be relocated as a result of the project.